LinusBorg/vue-filedrop/README.md

 ### Importing from `/src` / Tree-shaking

 <details>
-  <summary>If yu want proper tree-shaking support, we recommend to import froms src (click for more)</summary>
+  <summary>If you want proper tree-shaking support, we recommend to import froms src (click for more)</summary>

   ```javascript
   import Vue from 'vue'